05 Apr 6 Easy Google My Business Tips for Your Small Business

 Curate the Imagery You Want Visitors to See

-When reading about a business, people want to feel a sense of place, and even the most descriptive writing is no substitute for vivid photos and videos.
+This is obviously a big one for us as a marketing agency in the hospitality space where showing off that breathtaking winery or view from that corner hotel suite may be stronger than any ad buy you could make.
 The photos you upload to your Google My Business profile will be mixed with the photos that your customers upload, but you can tag them (think “exterior,” “interior,” “food and drink,” “rooms,” etc.) to make it easy for visitors to browse through.
 Be sure to keep your photos fresh, too – if you only have imagery that’s a few years old (or more), people will wonder what’s changed.
 Finally, if you get just one thing right, make sure it’s your profile picture.
 It’s the first thing people see on this page.
 Imagine, “If this were the only photo someone sees about my business, would I want it to be this one?”
 Choose carefully.

 Don’t Forget the Extras

 If you’re a hotel, sometimes it’s the amenities you offer that are the difference between you and a competitor getting the booking.
 Have laundry service?
 Pet-friendly rooms?
 A spa?
-Google My Business makes it easy to denote these things so that people quickly scanning a listing can qualify their choices and make quick decisions.
+For special event venues and wineries whose businesses and offerings can be so varied (from AV capabilities to nightly events), Google My Business makes it easy to denote these things so that people quickly scanning a listing can qualify their choices and make quick decisions.
 Be comprehensive with the details – sometimes it’s something little that drives a booking.

 Use Insights to See How You’re Doing